jekyll/jekyll/site/_docs/variables.md

       <td><p><code>page.content</code></p></td>
       <td><p>

-        The un-rendered content of the Page.
+        The content of the Page, rendered or un-rendered depending upon what Liquid is being processed and what `page` is.

       </p></td>
     </tr>